 Elective course offerings in the BM and MM Music Theory/Composition degrees allow the student to customize a program that best meets his or her needs and specific interests.
 Recent topics for the department's popular upper-level seminars in music theory have included: The Psychology of Music, Medieval Music: Performance and Practice, Interactive Computer Music, Song writing: Analysis and Composition, and Music of Our Time.
 The weekly seminar in Composition features performances of students' works and presentations by guest composers.
-Past guest speakers have included Jennifer Higdon, Daniel Asia, Robert Carl, Barbara White, Jay Reise, Anna Weesner, Thomas Whitman, Daniel Dorff, James Freeman, Tina Davidson, David Conte, Haskell Small, Curt Caccioppo and Jennifer Barker.
+Past guest speakers have included Jennifer Higdon, Steven Mackey, Kile Smith, Daniel Asia, Robert Carl, Barbara White, Jay Reise, Anna Weesner, Thomas Whitman, Daniel Dorff, James Freeman, Tina Davidson, David Conte, Curt Caccioppo, and Jennifer Barker.

 Reading/recording sessions of student compositions by professional ensembles take place every year, featuring such ensembles as The Corigliano and Dover String Quartets, the American Brass Quintet, Network for New Music, Orchestra 2001 and Strata.
-Readings are also available through the local chapter of the American Composers Forum, including sessions with The Choral Arts Society of Philadelphia, Relache, Orchestra 2001 and Network for New Music.
 The department coordinates concerts of new music each semester, featuring new compositions by student and faculty composers, performed by the New Music Ensemble (a collection of student and faculty performers).
-In addition, students have the opportunity to work with the University Theatre and Dance programs.
+In addition, student composers regularly collaborate with the University Theatre and Dance programs.
 The Wilkinson Lecture Series provides frequent exposure to research by leading scholars of music history and theory from other major research universities.

 The Elective Studies in an Outside Field program is designed for those students who desire a general music program while at the same time pursuing a secondary interest outside of the School of Music.
 The Handbook for Students in Music - Undergraduate Division should be consulted for the current general and music requirements.